 The challenges of the job for me are cultural, having come from Indonesia, I initially found the people here reserved and felt slightly isolated at first.
 I have come from one extreme to another as far as people giving me space is concerned.
 It took me a little while to settle in but has been worth it.
 There is also less English spoken here than in Indonesia because people are worried in-case they make a mistake.

 Accommodation is in a small but comfortable and well equipped flat.
 I have not had to buy anything for the flat and have been given a bicycle for transport.
-I enjoy the cycle past fields and along lanes to work-there are plenty cycle lanes here and cyclists seem to have right of way evrywhere.
+I enjoy the cycle past fields and along lanes to work-there are plenty cycle lanes here and cyclists seem to have right of way everywhere.
 There are a TV and Internet connection installed and included in the rent but the amount of English TV is very limited so it would be good if you had a laptop to download films or books to read.
 There is a small veranda which is nice.
 The surrounding area is suburbia with a lot of vegetable plots, rice fields and rivers with nice birds.
-The majority of the buildings are one or two storeys with some 4-5 storey flats dotted about.
+The majority of the buildings are one or two stories with some 4-5 story flats dotted about.
 The air quality is good and you can drink the tap water.

 There is ample public transport and are plenty of places to shop locally.
-There are lovely shops and restaurants etc. in the centre of Himeji, in attractive arcades.
+There are lovely shops and restaurants etc. in the center of Himeji, in attractive arcades.
 Himeji, and the castle, is a 190 yen, 2 stop journey on the train.

 As I am getting up early to catch a flight from Osaka, I will sign off just now but will be glad to answer any questions as truthfully and accurately as I can-I will try to get to an internet in KL or Banda.
 I will be back at Queen`s on Jan 3rd.